-Preparing for the Post-Media Planning Age
+Audience Planning: Prepare for the Post-Media Planning Age

-Preparing for the Post Media-Planning Age with Audience Planning.
+Preparing for the Post-Media Planning Age with Audience Planning.

 We are beginning to see greater separation between advertising winners and losers.
 The winners know what to pay for audience attention, the losers are content with guessing.
 Or, worse, they just stick with the methods or plans that they have been using for years and asking few questions.
 At best, this leads to missed opportunities to grow household penetration or direct sales, relative to the competition.
 At the very worst, significant competitive separation and long-term disadvantage sets in that cannot be overcome with more spending later.

 Knowing what to pay for consumer attention and influence and where best to obtain that attention has been the realm of Media Planners.
-Historically, media planning has been the art and science of selecting the right mix of channels and media properties to drive the most effective level of reach and frequency for the budget.
+Historically, the media planning process has been the art and science of selecting the right mix of channels and media properties to drive the most effective level of reach and frequency for the budget.
 A big part of media planning has been about the media, or rather the content, acting as a draw for the audience we wanted to reach.
 So, if we wanted travel consumers, we bought on travel websites or in travel publications or advertised in airports or within in-flight magazines to reach frequent travelers.
 Reach was achieved by adding more outlets, publications and websites.

 The new wrinkle in this decades long process is the impact of the network effect.
 As we all know, the value of platforms such as Facebook, Instagram, YouTube and Amazon, etc. increase along with the number of other consumers using them.
 Consumer media consumption habits organized around fewer large platforms and the corresponding consolidation of advertising dollars have been the result of the network effect.
 Media plans, particularly in digital, are suddenly not that interesting.
 The diagram below summarizes eMarketer’s US Digital Ad Spend by Platform, with the numbers in parentheses representing the percentage of the total.
 Any surprises here?
 Not really.

 Take a guess at what your media plan is going to look like.
 Take a guess at what your competitors’ media plans are going to look like.
-Your digital media plans probably have not changed that much over the past three years (even with the annual fees paid to your media agencies).
+Your digital media plans probably have not changed that much over the past three years though the planning process may have (even with the annual fees paid to your media agencies).
 I would also suggest that if your media plan contains something other than the 13 logos above, that you examine it very, very closely.
 Most combinations of the above platforms will reach just about any consumer group at scale that you will need to grow your business.
 But, if all media plans look fairly similar, then how do you win?
 How do you create competitive separation?